manimino/ducks/README_part_2.md

 # Part 2

-Now for the fun part.
+Now for the fun part!

 ### Fancy Tricks